Teacher's Manual

 As soon as possible, we'll switch to this branch/PR/code-review/rebase/squash/merge workflow for all changes, no matter how small.

-A refinement to thoughtbot's Git Flow: GitHub introduced Draft Pull Requests after the Mastering Git course was written.
+A refinement to thoughtbot's Git Flow: GitHub introduced after the Mastering Git course was written.
 Neat!

 • It's very important to read their PR Authoring Tips.